shredthaGNAR/list-of-my-starred-repos/README.md

 * [hachikoharuno/Beautiful-newtab-Firefox](https://github.com/hachikoharuno/Beautiful-newtab-Firefox): Beautiful design for firefox new tab
 * [shredthaGNAR/beautiiful-jekyl](https://github.com/shredthaGNAR/beautiiful-jekyl): ✨ Build a beautiful and simple website in literally minutes.
 Demo at https://beautifuljekyll.com
 * [NicolaeNMV/BehindTheOverlay](https://github.com/NicolaeNMV/BehindTheOverlay): One button to close any overlay on any website
+* [UniBreakfast/believable-random-data-generator](https://github.com/UniBreakfast/believable-random-data-generator): Arrays of first and last names, nicknames, cities, countries, animals, sonets, fantasy features, elements, creatures etc. Versatile rnd function for numbers, arrays, objects, dates, string combinations etc. Functions to generate arrays of headers with rows of believable data (dates, score, accounting, game creatures and characteristics) easily transformable into objects.
+May be used for generating stub JSON for training data manipulation or mockups.
+Made it for enjoyable table component development.
 * [fr0tt/benotes](https://github.com/fr0tt/benotes): An open source self hosted notes and bookmarks taking web app.
 * [apdev95/bento-portfolio-nuxt](https://github.com/apdev95/bento-portfolio-nuxt): Bento-portfolio is a minimal bento-like (almost) single page portfolio website made with Nuxt
 * [themeselection/best-chrome-extensions](https://github.com/themeselection/best-chrome-extensions): A curated list of Best Awesome Chrome Extensions to boost your productivity in your Browsers